onfido/onfido-android-sdk/README.md

 - **Document country**

 The configuration function allows you to specify the document's country of origin.
-If a document country is specified for a document type, the selection screen is displayed with preselected country.
+If a document country is specified for a document type, the selection screen is displayed with the preselected country.

-**Note**: You can specify country for all document types except `PASSPORT`.
+**Note**: You can specify a country for all document types except `PASSPORT`.
 This is because passports have the same format worldwide so the SDK does not require this additional information.

-For example to only capture UK driving licences:
+For example, to only capture UK driving licences:

 ##### Java